jesperstroem/CSDP/README.md

 If you want a pretrained model, you need to specify a checkpoint.
 A checkpoint for u-sleep is available in the checkpoints folder.

-Note: To use these you need lightning installed, and the model package from https://gitlab.au.dk/tech_ear-eeg/ml_architectures

 ```python

 from csdp_training.lightning_models.factories.lightning_model_factory import USleep_Factory